 - Volunteer in the Alumnae Office—filing, typing, stuffing envelopes, making phone calls, etc.

 - Consider becoming a member of the Salem Academy Alumnae Board.
-Nominations are accepted each spring for the following academic year.
+Nominations are accepted through January 30 for the following academic year of service.